davsjob/PPI_Project_HT_2025/README.md

 ## Short Description
 Protein-protein interactions (PPIs) are at the very core of many biological processes such as signal transduction, metabolic regulation and enzymatic complexes.

-Accurately predicting the strength of such interactions is a problem that has been under investigation for a long time (REF Janin 1975, Lewis 1992) with various approaches.
+Accurately predicting the strength of such interactions is a problem that has been under investigation for a long time (Janin 1975, Lewis 1992) with various computational and statistical approaches.
 Understanding the effect of point mutations on binding affinity could elucidate the targets for drug discovery and disease modeling.

 ## Course Aim